Kitchen Flooring Cost

 Installing Subfloor

 Before you install a new floor, it is important to look at the condition of your original floor.
 If it is damaged, you may need to have a new subfloor installed.
-The floor is laid from cement (screed) and will cost around £14 and £21 per m2.
+The floor is laid from cement (screed), and the cost of screeding a floor is around £14 and £21 per m2.

 The cost of labour will depend on the floor area and ease of access.
 If you hire a builder to do the job, they will charge between £20 and £40 per hour.